haproxy/haproxy/doc/lua-api/index.rst

   * **str** (*string*): this is the input value automatically converted in string.
-  * **p1** .. **p5** (*string*): this is a list of string arguments declared in the haroxy configuration file.
+  * **p1** .. **p5** (*string*): this is a list of string arguments declared in the HAProxy configuration file.
 The number of arguments doesn't exceed 5.
-    The order and the nature of these is conventionally choose by the developper.
+    The order and the nature of these is conventionally choose by the developer.

 .. js:function:: core.register_fetches(name, func)

   **context**: body

   Register a Lua function executed as sample fetch.
-All the registered sample fetchs can be used in HAProxy with the prefix "lua.".
+All the registered sample fetch can be used in HAProxy with the prefix "lua.".
 A Lua sample fetch return a string as output.
 The registered function can take up to 9 values as parameter.
 All the value are strings.